junxit/us-congress-bills-111/bill.md

       - **(i)** equivalent to the services and monetary payments provided to other Customs and Border Protection employees in similar positions (and their dependents) in the same country of assignment by international agreement, an exchange of notes, or other diplomatic policy; and
       - **(ii)** for which such individual (including any dependents) was not eligible by reason of such individual’s overseas limited appointment.
     - **(B)** *Applicability* Services and payments under this paragraph shall be provided to an individual (including any dependents) to the same extent and in the same manner as if such individual had held a permanent appointment in the competitive service throughout the period described in subsection (a)(1).
 The preceding sentence shall, in the case of any individual, be effective as of the first day of the period described in subsection (a)(1) with respect to such individual.
+- **(c)** *Guidance on implementation* The Commissioner shall implement the conversion of an employee serving under an overseas limited appointment to a permanent appointment in the competitive service in a manner that—
+  - **(1)** meets the operational needs of the U.S. Customs and Border Protection; and
+  - **(2)** to the greatest extent practicable, is not disruptive to the employees affected under this Act.